-During the year ended December 31, 2023, the Board met nine times.
-No director attended fewer than 75% of the total number of Board meetings and committee meetings on which he or she served that were held during the year ended December 31, 2023 and that were held while such person was a director of the Company or member of such committee.
+During the year ended December 31, 2024, the Board met nine times.
+No director attended fewer than 75% of the total number of Board meetings and committee meetings on which he or she served that were held during the year ended December 31, 2024 and that were held while such person was a director of the Company or member of such committee.
 The Board has four standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Investment Committee.
 The charters of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee are available on our investor relations website at http://investors.essentialproperties.com.
 The Board may establish other committees as it deems necessary or appropriate from time to time.
 We do not have a formal policy regarding attendance by members of the Board at annual meetings of stockholders.
-Mr. Paul T. Bossidy, our former Board chair, Ms. DeLucca and Messrs.
-Estes, Mavoides and Sautel attended our 2023 annual meeting of stockholders.
+Ms. Neary and Messrs.
+Estes, Mavoides and Minich attended our 2024 annual meeting of stockholders.